Blackie Spit Park

-The washrooms and parking lot gate close at 10:00pm
+Dawn until Dusk.
+Washrooms and parking lot gate close at 6pm.

 Blackie Spit Park is a stunning City park located in the Crescent Beach neighbourhood of South Surrey.
 The park is named after the dramatic spit that extends into Mud Bay at the mouth of the Nicomekl River.
 Blackie Spit has amazing views of Mud Bay and the North Shore Mountains.

 Blackie Spit has two dog off-leash areas, both shared by dogs of different sizes.
 The main area is a short way east of the main parking lot at McBride Avenue and Wickson Road, next to the tennis courts.
 It is a mix of grass, gravel and sand, and has a covered shelter for rainy days.